 IFF Feldenkrais Research Journal

 The Feldenkrais Research Journal was launched with the first Volume in 2004.
-Over the last decade it has served as a publication outlet that brought together Feldenkrais practitioners interested in research and scholars interested in learning more about the Feldenkrais Method®.
+Since then it has served as a publication outlet that brought together Feldenkrais practitioners interested in research and scholars interested in learning more about the Feldenkrais Method®.
 Its open-access full-text archive is a repository of a wide range of perspectives on the possibilities and challenges of studying the Feldenkrais Method in relevant, systematic, and rigorous ways.

-For information and to read journal volumes, please visit iffresearchjournal.org.
+For information and to read journal volumes, please visit feldenkraisresearchjournal.org.